taurob/taurobtrackerapi/README.md

 ## Starting the nodes

-*IMPORTANT*: If your robot has an arm, it MUST be calibrated before using it with ROS!
+**IMPORTANT:** If your robot has an arm, it MUST be calibrated before using it with ROS!
 See the previous section "Package configuration".
 If you are not sure what to do, please contact taurob.

 To bring up the driver nodes, use the tracker_bringup.launch file from the taurob_bringup package.
 The relevant workspace (~/rosws) is set up automatically (via entry in .bashrc).
 To launch all taurob driver nodes, use the following command:

 $ roslaunch taurob_bringup tracker_bringup.launch

-*IMPORTANT*: Once the driver nodes are up and running, the battery’s supply voltage will be published on the topic /supply_voltage. *You need to monitor that voltage during operation to prevent potential data loss and damage to the robot’s batteries!*
+**IMPORTANT:** Once the driver nodes are up and running, the battery’s supply voltage will be published on the topic /supply_voltage. *You need to monitor that voltage during operation to prevent potential data loss and damage to the robot’s batteries!*
 If the voltage drops below 22V, or remains below 23V for extended periods of time, please shut down everything, turn the robot off and let the battery charge.
 If you do not monitor the voltage, and it drops further down than that, components such as the WiFi AP or the on-board PC might simply power off, and the battery could be damaged (deep-discharge)!
 So to prevent loss of data or damage, make sure to always monitor the supply voltage.

 It is not recommended to start nodes separately.
 Make sure that there is always only one instance of any taurob node running!
 Otherwise, the resulting actions of the robot are unforeseeable.